nadiamariduena/python-intro-2024-privat/13_dictionaries.md

 #
 #
 # ---- copy -------
-# it s not a good thing to create a copy in such way, because here we are not creating a copy but a reference, and it means that they are both refereeing to the same place in memory or the same dictionary, so if i add or remove somthing to animalss , the fishes will be affected, by also adding or remove tp the fishes, SO that IS WHY i dont want to do it.
+# it s not a good thing to create a copy in such way, because here we are not creating a copy but a reference, and it means that they are both referring to the same place in memory or the same dictionary, so if i add or remove something to animalss , the fishes will be affected, by also adding or remove to the fishes, SO that IS WHY i dont want to do it.
 animalss = fishes # create a reference
 ```